Bates, Lester Lee, Sr. (1904-1988)

-Currently closed.
 Hendricks had a long career as a banker, lawyer and as a Representative in the South Carolina General Assembly.
 He served five terms in the South Carolina House of Representatives and was named Legislator of the Year in 1984 by the South Carolina Chamber of Commerce, and in 1985 by the Greenville News.
 He became the public face of the state’s banking industry until his retirement in 2012.

 The collection documents Holland's service in both the South Carolina House of Representatives (Kershaw County), 1950-1954, 1956-1964, and the South Carolina Senate, 1969-2003, as well as his political campaigns and work as District Highway Commissioner.